 Understanding child injuries

-Unintentional injuries, not diseases, are the biggest cause of death and disability in children under 15 years in Australia.
+Unintentional injuries, not diseases, are the biggest cause of death in children aged 1-14 years in Australia.
 Most of these injuries can be prevented.

 Common child injuries and accidents: causes